seregazhuk/seregazhuk.github.io_old/_posts/2017-06-12-phpreact-streams.md

 Writable streams allow only to write data to the destination (for example, you cannot read from `STDOUT`), they also represent a writable side of a duplex stream.
 Writable streams can be useful for logging some events or for taking user input data.
 These streams ensure that data chunks arrive in the correct order.

-Writable streams are represented `WritableResourceStream` class which implements `WritableStreamInterface`.
-To create a writable stream you need a resource opened in writable mode and an instance of the event loop:
+Writable streams are represented by `WritableResourceStream` class which implements `WritableStreamInterface`.
+To create a writable stream you need a resource opened in a *writable mode* and an instance of the event loop:

 {% highlight php %}
 <?php